Afghanistan’s first female Paralympian is trapped in Kabul and cannot get to Tokyo

 Along with Khudadadi’s remarks, the IPC also shared a statement last week from Sadiqi: “I strongly believe that through the Paralympic Movement and the Paralympic Games we all can voice and deliver the message of co-existence for humanity, to keep and cherish peace as quarrels and negative feelings destroy humankind.”

-On Monday, Sadiqi said he was “very distressed and horrified with the situation and feel helpless,” in part because he has close family members in Afghanistan, where he was born.
+On Monday, Sadiqi said that he was “very distressed and horrified with the situation and feel helpless,” in part because he has close family members in Afghanistan, where he was born.

 “Our athletes’ dreams have been shattered and I am certain they are devastated [at] the fact that they are facing this horrible situation,” he wrote, “and also because they couldn’t participate in the Tokyo 2020 Paralympic Games.”